starknet-edu/counter-workshop/README.md

 ### Hints

-- Specify the OpenZeppelin `tag` version as `v0.16.0` in `Scarb.toml`.
+- Specify the OpenZeppelin version as `0.19.0` in `Scarb.toml`.
-- Refer to the [OZ Contracts for Cairo Documention](https://docs.openzeppelin.com/contracts-cairo/0.16.0/) for more information.
+- Refer to the [OZ Contracts for Cairo Documention](https://docs.openzeppelin.com/contracts-cairo/0.19.0/) for more information.

 ## Step 12